 CIT training is a nationally recognized 40 hour class designed to help improve law enforcement officers’ response to mental health crises.
 The program focuses on skills like improved communications and de-escalation techniques to obtain better outcomes (fewer arrests, less use of force, more people receiving treatment).
 NAMI California’s “Voluntary Tax Contribution Fund” allows you to make a contribution which will support CIT training statewide.
 While we have a robust CIT training program here in Santa Barbara Co. there are still agencies working in and around our county (CHP, some police depts.) which are training few or none of their officers.
 For Information or to make a donation, go to the contribution page on your CA Income Tax Return and check the box entitled “National Alliance on Mental Illness California Voluntary Tax Contribution Fund” or to the CA Franchise Tax Board website: https://www.ftb.ca.gov/individuals/vcfsr/vcf_faqs.shtml

-Mark your calendar: on 10 am-2 pm on Saturday, May 4, Cottage Hospital will host its 15th annual Mental Health Fair at which 20-25 community based non-profit providers of mental health services will participate along with Cottage Hospital staff.
+Mark your calendar: Saturday, May 4, 10:00 am–2:00 pm.
+Cottage Hospital will host its 15th annual Mental Health Fair at which 20-25 community based non-profit providers of mental health services will participate along with Cottage Hospital staff.
 This year’s event will feature speakers on topics around services and supports for the entire family when impacted by mental health disorders.
 The Fair is free to the community and no advance registration is required.

 If you’ve never been to a NAMI meeting outside of Santa Barbara, here’s your chance to do so at a great location for a fairly reasonable cost while getting the latest updates on mental health research, clinical services and everything NAMI.
 The conference will include a plenary speaker plus hosted sessions and workshops all crammed full of information of interest to anyone living with a brain disorder or the families of those who do.
 This year’s conference will be at the Newport Beach Marriott on May 31-June 1.
 The Early Bird rate of $225 is in effect until March 29 with an additional $35 discount for NAMI members.
 Rooms at the conference hotel are also discounted while supplies last.
 For more information, go to www.namica.org